|(a) To be approved under this subchapter, a driver

 (6) Self-study assignments occurring during regularly

-and shall be presented to the entire class simultaneously.
+must be presented to the entire class simultaneously.

 (8) Public Schools are allowed five minutes of break